arielherself/espresso/README.md

 The <strong>pound</strong> recovered from a steep decline against the dollar, reaching $1.09, up from under $1.04, close to its historical low, earlier on Monday.
 The earlier slump followed a similar sell-off on Friday, after Kwasi Kwarteng, the new chancellor, announced the largest package of tax cuts in 50 years.
 Many think his plans [fiscally reckless](https://te.arielherself.xyz/britain/2022/09/23/britains-chancellor-offers-up-a-reckless-budget-fiscally-and-politically).

 Demonstrations against <strong>Vladimir Putin</strong>’s [military mobilisation](https://te.arielherself.xyz/europe/2022/09/21/vladimir-putin-declares-a-partial-mobilisation) continued in the Russian republic of <strong>Dagestan,</strong> which has already provided a disproportionately high number of soldiers to the war in Ukraine.
-A man was detained for shooting at a draft office in Irkutsk, a region in southeastern Siberia, the latest in a series of similar attacks.
-Across the country more than 2,000 people have been arrested for participating in protests against the measures, according to OVD-Info, a human-rights group.
+A man was detained for shooting and seriously wounding a recruitment officer at a draft office in Irkutsk, a region in southeastern Siberia, the latest in a series of similar attacks.
+More than 2,000 people have been arrested for participating in protests against the measures, according to OVD-Info, a human-rights group.

-<strong>Iran’s</strong> foreign ministry said America and some European countries are attempting to violate its sovereignty by supporting [protests](https://te.arielherself.xyz/middle-east-and-africa/2022/09/22/why-iranian-women-are-burning-their-hijabs) in the country.
+As<strong> Iran</strong>’s [protests](https://te.arielherself.xyz/middle-east-and-africa/2022/09/22/why-iranian-women-are-burning-their-hijabs) continue to spread around the country the foreign ministry accused America and some European countries of attempting to violate its sovereignty by supporting them.
 At least 41 people have died during ten days of demonstrations sparked by the death in police custody of Mahsa Amini, a young woman detained apparently for wearing a loose hijab.
-Protests have spread around the world, including to Britain, Canada, Chile and Iraq.

 Listen to an abridged version of the subscriber-only briefing.